 What we do

-Largs Probus Club is in the fortunate position in still being able to meet weekly and have regular speakers.
+Largs Probus Club is in the fortunate position in still being able to meet weekly and have fortnightly speakers.
 Some other clubs meet less frequently and don’t have regular speakers.
 However, it is up to the members as to what the club does.
-So in addition to the regular Wednesday meetings, we have a Bowls section which organises a knockout competition each season, and there always two Putting Copmpetitions, they nevertheless achieve their primary objective – namely to have fun and win a few games!
+So in addition to the regular Wednesday meetings, we have a Bowls section which organises a knockout competition each season, and there are always two Putting Competitions, that achieve their primary objective – namely to have fun and win a few games!

 The members are a friendly bunch, but of course we would be delighted to see some new members as well.
-We currently have about 50 members, with a regular attendance of 40 or so.
+We currently have about 40 members, with a regular attendance of 30 or so.
 Unlike in days past, there is no waiting list to join, so why not get in touch.
-If you are interested in how the club was formed, then please read on, or just contact us by filling in our Contact Form.
+If you are interested in how the club was formed, then please read on, or just contact us by filling our Contact Form.

 Early History of Largs Probus Club